Thank you to our Fosters!!

 Meet Annie..
 We recently pulled her from a southern shelter.
 This little love was found cuddled up to her owner who was laying deceased.
 The two were in the home together for about a week before they were found.

 Annie’s owner adored her, putting her through heartworm treatment and treating her like family.. a very sad, tough transition for Annie but boy is she resilient!
 Check out the video below to see this happy, zoomie girl in action!

-Annie currently at a foster home with Elena stealing everyone’s hearts!
+Annie first went to foster with Elena.. stealing everyone’s hearts!
 Annie's story is also a good reminder that some dogs that find themselves homeless aren’t always abandoned or abused.. some had a great life and are collateral damage in an unfortunate situation.